9xbt/bentobox/README.md

 # bentobox
 bentobox is a 64-bit SMP-enabled operating system targeting x86_64 and aarch64.

-The kernel features a modular, portable monolithic design with a syscall set consisting of only the essentials.

-The userspace is built on [mlibc](https://github.com/managarm/mlibc/), a portable standard library that provides a clean abstraction layer bentobox plugs into.

 ## Tested build environments
 - Debian Trixie
 - Arch Linux (latest rolling release)